HughNhan/flexran-clone/README.md

 ## Build container image

 ```
-sh flexran-container.sh
+cd flexran-image && ./build.sh build
 ```

 The script will build a container image "flexran".
+Once the build is done, the image can be pushed to a local registry.

 ## Verify flexran container image using podman